Hong Kong Alliance in Support of Patriotic Democratic Movements of China: Inception and early years

-Annual commemoration of the 1989 Tiananmen protests
+Annual commemoration of the 1989 Tiananmen protests and massacre

-The annual candlelight vigil at the Victoria Park among other activities has been the most iconic event organised by the Alliance, as it is the most attended consecutive commemoration of the 1989 protests.
+The annual candlelight vigil at the Victoria Park among other activities was the most iconic event organised by the Alliance, as it was the most attended consecutive commemoration of the 1989 protests.
 Tensions were high in 1996, which marked the seventh anniversary of the Tiananmen massacre.
 Residents were not sure whether or not the annual demonstration would continue after the upcoming 1997 sovereignty handover of Hong Kong to the People's Republic of China.
 The eighth anniversary, in 1997, was just before the handover.
 People in the demonstration speculated that it might turn out to be the last vigil.
-In 1997, then Chief Executive-elect Tung Chee-hwa attempted to pressurise Szeto into not organizing the vigil, and Szeto refused to speak to Tung ever again after three such attempts.
+In 1997, then Chief Executive-elect Tung Chee-hwa attempted to pressure Szeto into not organizing the vigil, and Szeto refused to speak to Tung ever again after three such attempts.

-As the protests were largely censored in Mainland China, the Alliance was one of the main sources of both the mainland and the local people to learn about the event.
+As the protests were largely censored in mainland China, the Alliance was one of the main sources of both the mainland and the local people to learn about the event.
 On the 20th anniversary of the 1989 Tiananmen Square protests and massacre, the Alliance recorded a dramatic increase in number of the attendees of the vigil, which was largely due to attendees from the young generation.
 A year before the Alliance also organised events and protests in support of the Charter 08 movement launched by mainland democracy activists such as Liu Xiaobo.
 After Szeto Wah, the Alliance's founding chairman died in 2011, the chairmanship was occupied by Lee Cheuk-yan.
 In 2014, the Alliance opened the 4 June Museum, the world's first memorial museum for the Tiananmen protests.
 In 2014, Albert Ho took over from Lee as the Alliance chairman until 2019, when the post was again taken up by Lee.

 The number of attendees kept at a high level until in recent years the emergence of the localist movement challenged the meaning of commemorating the Tiananmen protests, as some young localists perceived themselves as non-Chinese and disagreed with one of the goals of the Alliance, "build a democratic China".
 Such a view was held by localist scholar Chin Wan, who believed that the Chinese nationalistic sentiment and patriotism the Alliance projected was an obstacle for Hong Kong people to construct a distinct identity.
 Some other criticisms included the overlapping membership of the Alliance and the Democratic Party, the ritualisation of the vigil and the ineffectiveness of the Alliance of achieving any of its operational goals.
 Since 2013 as the Hong Kong–Mainland China conflict intensified, the number of the attendees to the vigil gradually dropped.
 From 2015 to 16, the number the Alliance recorded dropped from 180,000 to 135,000.